-What pain and symptoms are associated with the flexor hallucis longus muscle?
+What are the pain and symptoms associated with the flexor hallucis longus muscle?

 - Pain in the big toe radiating to the ball of the foot

 - Numbness on the bottom side of the big toe